 Cut out some squares of cardboard, draw a number from one to ten on each, and lay them out for a game of indoor hopscotch.

 Yoga is a fabulous gross motor skill activity for preschoolers and toddlers.
-It’s a great example of how they do not have to be running around like crazy to be working their skills.
+It’s a great example of how they do not have to run around like crazy to practice their skills.

 15. Simple Pretend Play